loot/libloot/docs/metadata/file_structure.rst

   plugin list *and* plugin set

   The plugin data structures that hold all the plugin metadata within the file.
-It is a mixture of a list and a set because **no non-regex plugin value may be equal to any other non-regex plugin value** , but there may be any number of equal regex plugin values, and non-regex plugin values may be equal to regex plugin values.If multiple plugin values match a single plugin, their metadata is merged in the order the values are listed, and as defined in :ref:`plugin-merging`.
+It is a mixture of a list and a set because **no non-regex plugin value may be equal to any other non-regex plugin value** , but there may be any number of equal regex plugin values, and non-regex plugin values may be equal to regex plugin values.
+If multiple plugin values match a single plugin, their metadata is merged in the order the values are listed, and as defined in :ref:`plugin-merging`.

 The message and plugin data structures are detailed in the next section.